LeBonWskii/Briscola-WebCardGame/README.md

 # Briscola-WebCardGame-
 Web-based implementation of the classic Italian card game Briscola.
-Built with modern web technologies, this project allows players to enjoy a digital version of this traditional game directly in their browser.
+Project for the "Web Devolpment" course, Computer Engineering, University of Pisa